 If you haven’t had seitan, or don’t know about it, it’s what’s known in the vegetarian world as “the wheat meat.”
 Its base is the gluten protein extracted from wheat, milled into flour.
 It’s then mixed with liquid and seasoning and cooked.
 It bakes, fries, or steams up with a toothsome, meaty texture that tofu really can’t touch, and that’s why you’ll find it in recipes like this, or vegetarian hot dogs.
 To me, it has a very distinct taste that I really like – I use it in “chicken” parm, “chicken” noodle soup, the aforementioned hot dogs, and lots of other stuff.
 In this recipe, we mix in mushrooms and onions for extra flavor and a softer texture.
 Then we roll each little “wing” in breading and fry ‘em up.

 Yep, we’re going to fry.
 This is about the “wing experience” – greasy bar food, messy hands, and Super Bowl-ready indulgences.
-If you’re super-averse to frying, you can bake these at 400 for 15 minutes per side.
+If you’re super-averse to frying, you can bake them at 400 for 15 minutes per side rather than the quick pre-frying bake described in the recipe.
 However you cook them, they’re a fantastic vegetarian alternative to garden-variety chicken wings, for the big game or any other occasion.
 Just don’t forget to bring lots of napkins.

 - 1 cup non-dairy milk